developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Update a Microsoft OneLake Source[​](#update-a-microsoft-onelake-source "Direct link to Update a Microsoft OneLake Source")
+## Update a Microsoft OneLake Source

 To update a Microsoft OneLake source connection: